briansimiyuj/doctor-appointment-app/README.md

   1. Create props for the Patient Details context
   2. Create a state variable for the patient and initialize it with null
   3. Create a state variable for active tab and initialize it with "Medical History"
-  4. Create a state variable for patient appointment with `appointment type` and initialize it with empty array
+  4. Create a state variable for patient appointment with `appointment type` and initialize it with: if there is saved appointment in local storage then the saved appointment else empty array
   5. Create a function to fetch the patient appointment based on patient id
   6. Find the appointed patient based on the patient id and set the patient details and appointment details
   7. Create a state variables for notes and documents with respective types and initialize them with empty array